 - a member of the Community Built Association that brings together artists and designers who are committed to working with volunteers to build their designs; and

 - the International School Grounds Alliance, where Nancy loves learning from and being inspired by the creativity of colleagues from around the world.

 She brings a deep understanding of both sustainable landscape design and child development to each project.
 She earned her master’s degree in Sustainable Landscape Design from The George Washington University, and a BS in Education from Wheelock College.
 She studied design and children’s spaces at the College of Design at North Carolina State University.

 In the 90’s she and her family were founding residents of Arcadia, a sustainably designed child-friendly cohousing community in Chapel Hill, North Carolina.
 She now lives under the first residential green roof in Arlington, Virginia with her husband and one very large cat.
 She loves working in her own garden and experimenting with plants and design.

 As a mom she volunteered at her children’s schools from preschool to high school to create natural playspaces and school gardens.
 She has been a preschool co-op parent, a PTA member, a Girl Scout leader, and a band parent.
-She currently enjoys her empty nest and traveling, including visiting her grown children who are out in the world doing amazing things.
+She and her husband currently enjoy their empty nest and traveling, including visiting grown children who are out in the world doing amazing things.